Housing Grants for People With Disabilities | 2024

 Yes, HUD offers several disability assistance programs.
 One primary program is Section 811, the Supportive Housing for Persons with Disabilities program.
 This program provides funding to develop and subsidized rental housing with supportive services for very low and extremely low-income adults with disabilities.
 Additionally, HUD offers other programs and initiatives that cater to individuals with disabilities, ensuring they have access to affordable, accessible housing and supportive services.

-Bottom line: Home loans and housing grants for disabled adults
+Bottom line: Disability home loans and grants to help disabled buy a home

 Shop with several competing lenders to find the best program and the most competitive interest rate for you.
 There are many assistance programs for disabled home buyers, especially for low-income families or individuals.

 In addition, be sure to ask your loan officer, real estate agent, or Realtor about financial assistance programs available in your area.
-These programs can make buying your own home more affordable than many people expect.
+These programs can make buying a house on disability more affordable than many people expect.

 Time to make a move?
 Let us find the right mortgage for you